openshift/training/05-Services-Routing-Complete-Example.md

 Just about every form of communication with OpenShift components is secured by SSL and uses various certificates and authentication methods.
-Even though we set up our `.kubeconfig` for the root user, `oadm router` is asking us what credentials the *router* should use to communicate.
+Even though we set up our `.kubeconfig` for the root user, `oadm router` is asking us what credentials the *router* should use to communicate with the master.
 We also need to specify the router image, since the tooling defaults to upstream/origin:

     oadm router --dry-run \
     --credentials=/etc/openshift/master/openshift-router.kubeconfig